ValentinVillalba/python/README.md

 # python
-small python functions created for specific purposes. <br>
+small python functions created for specific purposes, this repository also includes some data structures. <br>
 made by <b>Villal<b>.